+An interview will be set up for each child in Kids Club and KinderGrow, the Thursday following Labour Day in September.
+Classes start the second full week in September for preschoolers.

+There is a home visit, the second week of September for Toddlers (Super Stars) with a first meeting for all Toddlers and parent at the preschool on the Friday at the end of the second week.
+Regular classes start the following Monday.

-An interview will be set up for each child in Toddlers' Super Stars and Kids Club the Thursday following Labour Day in September.
-Classes start the second full week in September.
-There is a staggered start the first week of classes for Toddlers (Super Stars) and Kids Club children.
-Initial smaller class sizes will help children transition into the classroom more smoothly and provide additional interaction time with their peers and teachers.
-Before the commencement of classes, parents will be informed what day(s) or times their Super Star and Kids Club child will attend the first week of classes.
-There is no staggered start for afternoon and junior/senior classes.
+Initial smaller class sizes may be initiated if class sizes are ex- large to help children transition into the classroom more smoothly and provide additional interaction time with their peers and teachers.
+Before the commencement of classes, parents will be informed of start dates and procedures.
+There is no staggered start for afterschool classes.
 They will start the second week in September.

-For those children commencing after mid-September, a visit to the preschool and an interview with the supervisor and appropriate classroom teacher can be arranged through the Membership Coordinator.
+For those children commencing after mid-September, a visit to the preschool and an interview with the supervisor and appropriate classroom teacher can be arranged prior to start.